By Mark Russinovich and Thomas Garnier

 - Logs process creation with full command line for both current and parent processes.

 - Records the hash of process image files using SHA1 (the default), MD5, SHA256 or IMPHASH.

 - Multiple hashes can be used at the same time.

 - Includes a process GUID in process create events to allow for correlation of events even when Windows reuses process IDs.

-- Include a session GUID in each events to allow correlation of events on same logon session.
+- Includes a session GUID in each event to allow correlation of events on same logon session.